-Our cereal supply chains are complex and wide-reaching, which can make it difficult for us to have complete transparency over our cereals’ journey.
-We are taking a consistent approach as with other priority raw materials, implementing programs aimed at developing better, regenerative agricultural practices and improving farmers’ livelihoods.
+Our cereal supply chains are complex and wide-reaching, which can make it difficult for us to have complete transparency of our cereals’ origins.
+We are taking a consistent approach, as with other key ingredients, implementing programs for developing better, regenerative agriculture practices and improving farmers’ livelihoods.

 Our approach to ensuring transparency in our cereals supply chain

-We source cereals and grains from around the world, with most of our supply coming from Argentina, Australia, Brazil, France, Mexico, Russia, the UK and the U.S. We buy cereals from commodity traders as well as co-operatives, who often buy materials from other traders.
-This means they have little visibility of their supply chain, which in turn impacts the visibility for Nestlé.
+We source cereals and grains from around the world, with most of our supply coming from Argentina, Australia, Brazil, France, Mexico, Russia, the United Kingdom and the United States.
+We buy cereals from commodity traders as well as cooperatives, who often buy materials from other traders.
+This means they may have little visibility of their supply chain, which in turn impacts visibility for Nestlé.

-We aim to source from suppliers where the operations, as well as the farms that supply them, comply with local laws and regulations and with our Responsible Sourcing Standard.
-We have made progress and are committed to holding our suppliers and ourselves accountable, as well as driving industry-wide transparency.
-To achieve this, we have published the list of our Tier 1 cereals suppliers and the list of the mills in our supply chain, along with their countries of origin.
+We aim to source from suppliers that comply with local laws and regulations and with our Responsible Sourcing Standard (pdf, 2Mb).
+We hold our suppliers and ourselves accountable, as well as enhancing industry-wide transparency.
+To help drive progress, we publish the list of our tier-1 cereals suppliers (pdf, 400Kb) and corresponding mills in our supply chain (pdf, 400Kb), along with their countries of origin.

 We work hard to add value to agricultural lands in regions where we source crops, to complement the good work that farmers are already doing.

-In the U.S., our pet food division Nestlé Purina is working with farmers, conservation groups, government agriculture agencies, university experts and other companies to improve that balance.
-Where our raw materials are sourced, we contribute to projects around improving soil quality, irrigation and nutrient management in rivers.
+In the United States, our pet food division Nestlé Purina works with farmers, conservation groups, government agriculture agencies, university experts and other companies to improve the overall ecosystems where we source key ingredients.
+For instance, we contribute to projects that aim to improve soil quality, irrigation and nutrient management in rivers.
 These help to conserve and protect the environment while supporting local farming communities.